Summer Family Fun in Vancouver in July

 Where: Surrey

-Check out all things buzzy and sweet at the Honeybee Festival at the Honey Bee Centre at the corner of Fraser Highway and Highway 15.
+Check out all things buzzy and sweet throughout July at the Honey Bee Centre at the corner of Fraser Highway and Highway 15.
 This unique site offers education about the importance of bees and a shop with plenty of sweet treats for fans of honey.
-The festival will include live entertainment, local vendors and much more.
+Festivities all month include Teas & Bees, Junior Beekeeper classes, and Private Hive Tours.

 Surrey Fusion Festival